BrightChamps Logo

 What is a Line Chart?

-There are different types of charts to represent data, including a line chart.
+There are different types of charts for representing data, including line charts.
 It is also known as a line plot, curve chart, or line graph.
 A line chart represents data by connecting data points using a line.
 The line chart is used to represent quantitative data between two variables.

-A line chart consists of different parts, such as titles, labels, scales, points, and lines.
-The title of the line chart tells us about what information the graph gathers.
+A line chart consists of several parts: titles, labels, scales, points, and lines.
+The title tells us what information the chart represents.
 Labels represent the data on both the x-axis and y-axis.
-Each axis has its own scale that shows the range and units of measurement used in the chart.
+Each axis has its own scale, showing the range and units of measurement for that axis.

 Professor Greenline from BrightChamps